RootRabbitShellHopperInc/Writeups/CTF Writeups/THM - Easy Peasy.md

 Another flag secure after trying ROT13. **flag{n0wits33msn0rm4l}**

 *Note: There was a problem with the machine expiring and I got kicked out.
 The new IP address will be 10.201.37.73*

+I tried to run sudo -l to see which permissions the current user to use sudo for and this account was not part of the sudoers group.

+Thinking back to a recent linux privilege escalation room I completed, I decided to enter the crontab folder using: `cat /etc/crontab`